-In 1977 he was commissioned to illustrate the war cartoon As de pique with the screenwriter Ricardo Barreiro, in Argentine.
+In 1977 in Argentina, he was commissioned to illustrate the war cartoon As de pique with screenwriter Ricardo Barreiro.

-As de Pique was the comic series which Juan Gimenez really became known with.
-His series Pik As has been defined as «a comic encyclopedia of World War II.
-This comic book went viral, and both Barreiro and Gimenez rose to fame.
+It was with the comic series As de Pique that Juan Giménez became well-known.
+His series Pik As described as «a comic encyclopedia of World War II».
+It went viral and both Barreiro and Giménez rose to fame.

 LA ESTRELLA NEGRA

 They went to Italy where As de Pique was successful.
-Then they moved to France, where they also found good job offers.
-In this trip to France the idea of making “La Estrella Negra” came up.
-It was the first long comic series in color.
-Estrella negra was a space opera heavily influenced by Star Wars.
+Then they moved to France, where also found good job offers.
+The idea of creating “La Estrella Negra” came up during his trip to France.
+The first long comic series in color. «La Estrella Negra» was a space opera heavily influenced by Star Wars.

 “We were all science fiction enthusiasts with our brains turned by Star Wars.
 So we said: let’s stop fighting this, let’s do a Star wars type …”